Rukmini-2003/-Reactjs/README.md

 # hello
-This is Rukmini,my respitory is about how to create react js and how to implement various kind of applications using reacct js and using components,functions of react.
+This is Rukmini,my repository is about how to create react js and how to implement various kind of applications using reacct js and using components,functions of react.